microsoft/windows-containers-demos/django-poll-app/README.md

 ## Dockerfile for containerized Python web application
 #### Note:
 Currently, the [official Python image](https://hub.docker.com/_/python?tab=tags&page=1&name=windows) **does not support the Nano server directly**.
 It requires the Windows servercore base image, where we will first install the desired python into the servercore image, then we will create a new custom nanoserver image.
+Microsoft has a plan to work with the community to have Python images based on Nano Server container image developed.
+Once that's available, we'll update here.

 To create custom nanoserver image for django application, we have used following Dockerfile

 ```